Non-Compete Agreements: Purpose and Requirements

 What is a Non-Compete Agreement?

-A non-compete agreement is a contract between an employer and employee in which the employee agrees they won’t provide products, processes, or services that are similar to those provided by the employer.
-Most non-competes take effect post-employment, but some may be active while an employee is still employed.
-A non-compete agreement may also be called a non-competition agreement or post-employment restrictive covenant.
+A non-compete agreement is a contract between an employer and employee.
+In it, the employee agrees they won’t provide products, processes, or services that are similar to those provided by the employer.
+While most non-competes take effect post-employment, some may be active while an employee is still employed.

 The Purpose of Non-Compete Agreements

-The purpose of non-compete agreements is to ensure employees won’t compete with employers.
-Competition occurs when people use the skills and knowledge gained while working to leave for a competitor or start a business.
+Non-compete agreements help ensure employees don’t compete with their employers or former employers under certain conditions.
+Competition can occur when people gain skills and knowledge while working, then leave for a competitor or to start a business.

-A non-compete agreement is most useful in situations where the work is highly specialized or the industry is highly competitive.
-Employers invest ample time and resources into their employees in these situations.
-Losing the value they’ve created can be devastating.
+• Specialized work.
+A non-compete agreement can be useful when work is highly specialized or the industry is highly competitive.
+Employers invest ample time and resources into their employees in these situations, and losing that value can be tough.

-Non-competes are also useful when a business is being sold.
-If the business seller continues to operate in that industry, the buyer of that business automatically has a competitor who is already familiar with their client base.
-That can make the value of the business being purchased much less, so the buyer may wish to put a non-compete in place.
+• Selling a business.
+When a business is sold, if the seller continues to operate in that industry, the buyer automatically has a competitor who’s familiar with their client base.
+That can decrease the value of the purchased business, so the buyer may wish to put a non-compete in place.

 Requirements of a Valid Non-Compete Agreement